mckennapsean/dissertation/content/02-background.md

 design and how they reflected and learned throughout this process [@McCurdy2016].
-Although the visualization community recognizes that creative aspects and design decisions are important, none of the visualization process models explicitly incorporate creative aspects nor link back to visualization design decisions.
+Although the visualization community recognizes that creative aspects and design decisions are important, none of the visualization process models explicitly incorporate creative aspects or link back to visualization design decisions.